 Examining the length of time for students to attain a degree at Southern Wesleyan University (SWU) is essential in defining and ensuring student achievement.
 SWU monitors graduation rates and reports them in the U.S. Department of Education’s Integrated Postsecondary Education Data System (IPEDS) Graduation Rate Survey.
 This survey evaluates the graduation rate of a given cohort of students over a six-year period.
 The University has an annual goal of a 45 percent undergraduate graduation rate.
-The University has met this goal.
 The graduation rates are as follows:

 - Institutional Graduation Rates (pdf)